auth0/sandboxjs/README.md

 <a name="module_sandboxjs..Sandbox+createCronJob"></a>

 #### sandbox.createCronJob(options, [cb]) ⇒ <code>Promise</code>
-Create a cron job from an already-existing webtask token
+Create a cron job from an already-existing webtask

 **Kind**: instance method of <code>[Sandbox](#module_sandboxjs..Sandbox)</code>
 **Returns**: <code>Promise</code> - A Promise that will be fulfilled with a {@see CronJob} instance.